Top 5 Lessons I’ve Learned in Business

 Top 5 Lessons I’ve Learnt in Business

 Statistics have it that at least half a million small businesses are started in the US every single month.
-Unfortunately, only a number less than half survive for at least five years.
+Unfortunately, only a number of less than half survive for at least five years.

 Apparently, to better your chances of succeeding in any business, you need to follow some proven strategies and learn to face things with the right attitude.

-So for prospective entrepreneurs, they definitely need to learn from mistakes of those who managed to defy odds and develop extremely successful enterprises.
+So for prospective entrepreneurs, they definitely need to learn from the mistakes of those who managed to defy odds and develop extremely successful enterprises.

 When you start a business, you have to market yourself out there in a very public way.
 In business, you might not always get things right, but always focus on the importance of the experience.

 At some point, you’ll slip up, fall and face sheer rejection.
-These failures need not be a brick wall in front of you or a red light; consider them an extra step ahead.
+These failures need not be a brick wall in front of you or red light; consider them an extra step ahead.